mlalithadeveloper/alpha/README.md

 # Three best Hill Stations
 ## The following are the best three hill stations you can visit in india.

 <details>
    <summary>Ooty</summary>
       Ooty, the "Queen of Hill Stations," is a picturesque town nestled in the Nilgiri Hills of Tamil Nadu, known for its pleasant climate and scenic beauty.
 It is a popular tourist destination featuring sprawling tea gardens,serene lakes, and a historic mountain railway.
+      # Places to visit
+         1. Doddabetta Peak.
+         2. Botanical Garden.
+         3. Pykara waterfalls
          <details>
             <summary>1.Doddabetta Peak</summary>
                Doddabetta Peak is the highest mountain in the Nilgiri Hills and a popular tourist destination near Ooty in Tamil Nadu, India.Standing at an elevation of 2,637 meters (8,652 feet), it offers panoramic views of the surrounding landscape,including distant plains of Coimbatore and Mysore on clear days.
-               2. Botanical Garden.
-               3. Pykara waterfalls.
                   <details>
                      <summary>Image Album</summary>
                         <img src="https://hblimg.mmtcdn.com/content/hubble/img/ooty/mmt/activities/m_activities-ooty-doddabetta-peak_l_400_640.jpg">